kedacore/keda-docs/content/docs/2.9/scalers/azure-event-hub.md

 **Parameter list:**

 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string appended with `EntityPath=<event_hub_name>`.
 - `storageConnectionFromEnv` - Name of the environment variable that provides connection string for Azure Storage Account to store checkpoint.
 As of now the Event Hub scaler only reads from Azure Blob Storage.
-Do not specify when using with pod identity.
+(Only required when not using pod identity)
 - `consumerGroup` - Consumer group of Azure Event Hub consumer. (default: `$default`, Optional)
 - `unprocessedEventThreshold` - Average target value to trigger scaling actions.
 (Default: `64`, Optional)
 - `activationUnprocessedEventThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)